Optimizing Heat Alert Issuance with Reinforcement Learning: Conclusion and Future Work Directions

-A second question is whether \textit{offline} (batch) RL methods, which use only observed data in place of a simulator, could be used to circumvent dependence on the specification of a rewards model.
-Several major challenges stand in the way of an offline approach, which we can highlight using the heat alerts case.
-First, there is a tension between trying to improve the observed policy and controlling distribution shift \citep{levine_offline_2020}.
-In our heat alerts application, for instance, we see that \textsc{nws} often issues alerts in streaks, making it hard for offline RL to learn and optimize the impact of an individual alert.
-Second, assessing the performance of offline RL models using off-policy evaluation (OPE) methods can be difficult.
-Aspects of the heat alerts setting which have been shown to challenge OPE methods include its long episodes, large potential for distribution shift (especially in the absence of a modification such as restricting alerts to very hot days), and high degree of autocorrelation in the reward \citep{uehara_ope_2022}.
+A second question is whether offline (batch) RL methods, which use only observed data in place of a simulator, could be used to circumvent dependence on the specification of a rewards model.
+Several major challenges stand in the way of an offline approach, highlighted in our heat alerts example.
+First, there is a tension between trying to improve the observed policy and controlling distribution shift \cite{levine_offline_2020}: for instance, we see that \textsc{nws} often issues alerts in streaks, making it hard for offline RL to learn and optimize the impact of an individual alert.
+Second, assessing the performance of offline RL using off-policy evaluation methods is made difficult by long episodes, large potential for distribution shift (especially in the absence of a modification such as restricting alerts to very hot days), and high degree of autocorrelation in the reward \cite{uehara_ope_2022}.

-A third question is whether it is possible to formally quantify uncertainty around the number of hospitalizations that could be saved by implementing an RL policy.
-The answer to this has two dimensions.
-First, note that our method estimates how many lives could have been saved under past summers' weather, not how many lives could be saved in future, which would necessitate projections of weather accounting for climate change.
-Second, while the Bayesian nature of our rewards model facilitates uncertainty quantification (as demonstrated by our calculation of an approximate confidence interval for the number of hospitalizations saved), estimating the additional uncertainty from sampling weather trajectories would require a procedure such as bootstrap.
-However, since we already used the regionally augmented weather trajectory data set for validation/tuning of our models, we are left with fairly limited data in the held-out final evaluation set.